Health Topics

 - Seizures

 In serious cases, blood supply is cut off from the area of the bite.
 This results in black tissue scarring (eschar) at the site.
 The eschar sloughs off after about 2 to 5 weeks, leaving an ulcer through skin and fatty tissue.
-The ulcer may take many months to heal and leave a deep scar.
+The ulcer may take many months to heal and leaves a deep scar.

 Home Care